enghwa/MultiRegion-Serverless-Workshop/3_Replication/README.md

    address you specified.
 Make sure you receive this email and complete the verification before proceeding.
 7. Click **Complete Purchase**

+It will take around 10 mins to register your domain, and you can keep going the next steps.

+For the remainder of this workshop we will use `example.com` as to demonstrate.
+Please substitute your own domain into any commands or configurations.

 ### 3.2 Configure a certificate in Certificate Manager in each region